 - 2.21 Land areas consist of any area bounded by white lines that contains various green or brown-colored territories.
 Several islands within one area are considered to constitute one island for rule purposes. - 2.22 Water areas consist of any area containing blue.
-Areas that contain both green or brown territory and blue are considered to be both land and water areas. - 2.23 Open sea areas are water areas that contain only blue territory. - 2.24 Coastal areas are areas that contain both land and water and can trace back a path, strictly over water, to an area which has a water-only boundary (such as the Caspian Sea). - 2.25 The map areas containing the A.S.T. and the Trade Card Stack are not in play.
+Areas that contain both green or brown territory and blue are considered to be both land and water areas. - 2.23 Open sea areas are water areas that contain only blue territory. - 2.24 Coastal areas are areas that contain both land and water and can trace a path, strictly over water, to an open sea area. - 2.25 The map areas containing the A.S.T. and the Trade Card Stack are not in play.
 Areas bordering to these areas are considered to be bordering the map edge.